 All information that is collected about you during the course of the research will be coded with a trial number and kept confidential.
-The information is available to the trial team, authorised collaborators, ethical review committees, University Hospitals Birmingham NHS Foundation Trust, government regulatory agencies and the Sponsor (University Hospital Southampton NHS Foundation Trust) who can ask to access the trial data.
+The information is available to the trial team, authorised collaborators, ethical review committees, your study site, government regulatory agencies and the Sponsor (University Hospital Southampton NHS Foundation Trust) who can ask to access the trial data.
 Responsible independent monitors may be given access to data for monitoring and/or audit of the trial to ensure we are complying with regulations.
 They are bound by the same confidentiality rules.
 The electronic diary is sent to you by email to complete online.
-University of Oxford will host the trial database and your email address will be stored on a secure University of

-Oxford server, access to the diary system is password controlled and only trial site staff and sponsor and University of Oxford IT management can view the email address.
+University of Oxford will host the trial database and your email address will be stored on a secure University of Oxford server, access to the diary system is password controlled and only trial site staff and sponsor and University of Oxford IT management can view the email address.

 Every effort will be taken to maintain confidentiality.
-Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet or restricted access office at University Hospitals Birmingham NHS Foundation Trust.
+Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet or restricted access office.
 Trial results will be published in a scientific journal but nothing that could identify you will be included in any report or publication.
 Your de-identified data collected in the trial may also be used in future research projects that may take place in hospitals, universities, non-profit institutions or commercial laboratories worldwide.
 We would not share anything that could identify you.